skornehl/docker-workshop/template/md/cli/PITCHME.md

 @snap[west span-100]
 @ul[](false)
+- Pull nginx:latest container from dockerhub
 - Run a nginx container with name 'web1' and exposed port 8080
 - Try to access it from Host machine with curl
 - Log into container and list directories
-- Try to read logs and inspect container
 @ulend
 @snapend